jamii/dida/docs/why.md

 (0, 0) => 1
 ```

-If we advance the input it will produce these changes:
+If we advance the input node A it will produce these changes:

 ```
-pending changes
+pending changes:
 ((0, 0), -1) at A
 ((1, 0), +1) at A
 ```